Tyrrrz/.github/docs/project-status.md

 # Project Status

-All of my open source projects are attributed with a corresponding status label.
+Each of my open source projects is attributed with a **status label**.
-This label indicates the level of commitment I have towards the project and can be one of the following:
+This label indicates the level of commitment I have towards the project and can be either one of the following:

 - 🟢 **Active**

   - Project is in active development
   - Issues of all types are accepted
   - Pull requests of all types are accepted

 - 🟡 **Maintenance mode**

   - Project is no longer in active development
   - Only bug-related issues are accepted
   - Only bug-related pull requests are accepted